صور الصفحة

 2. The time hath been, wherein the love and grace of God revealed in the gofpel, hath been applied particularly to you and by you, so far as to give you the hope of relief from the law-fentence of condemnation, and to draw your heart to a particular acceptance of Christ, as offered in the gofpel to you, for falvation from fin, and deliverance from the wrath to come.
 This imports the Me, Me, in the text, even though you have not been able, in exprefs terms, to fay it in the words of the apofile, He loved me, and gave himself for me.

 4. Is your public religion founded upon perfonal religion?
-Public religion, and concern for the ark of God, and the work of God, and the caufe of Christ, and his truth, and reformation principles, is very proper and necessary in a day wherein truth is fallen in the ftreets.
+Public religion, and concern for the ark of God, and the work of God, and the caufe of Christ, and his truth, and reformation principles, is very proper and neceflary in a day wherein truth is fallen in the ftreets.
 It is fit to appear for Chrift, efpecially, when princes and parliaments are against him; when courts and judicatories are against him; then we fhould cleave to him, and to thefe that are engaged in witnefling work for him.
-But yet, before our public religion can be probative, or evidential of our true love to Chrift, it will be founded upon perfonal religion; perfonal acquaintance with Chrift, perfonal concern about his love to you, and a particular faith of his love conftraining you to that appearance for him.
-Happy is the foul that can fay, He loved me, and gave himself for me; therefore, it becomes me to love him, his name, his truth, his caufe and intereft; and to give myself for him, to act and do for him, to fuffer for him; to fuffer fhame and reproach for him, to fuffer loffes, and croffes, and the fpoiling of my goods, if he call to it; yea, and death itself for him.
+But yet, before our public religion can be probative, or evidential of our true love to Chrift, it will be founded upon perfonal religion; perfonal acquaintance with Christ, perfonal concern about his love to you, and a particular faith of his love conftraining you to that appearance for him.
+Happy is the foul that can fay, He loved me, and gave himself for me; therefore, it becomes me to love him, his name, his truth, his caufe and intereft; and to give myfelf for him, to act and do for him, to fuffer for him; to fuffer fhame and reproach for him, to fuffer loffes, and croffes, and the fpoiling of my goods, if he call to it; yea, and death itself for him.
 A public religion of this fort, flowing from the faith of his love, is a practical faying, He loved me, and gave himself for me.

 3dly, The doctrine may be applied by way of exhortation or addrefs: and our exhortation fhall be tendered both to unbelievers and faints.